 We’ll start our walk on the Gianicolo Hill, located on the right bank of the Tiber River, covered in trees and offering stunning views of the city.
-It’s also the site of the Fontanone (literally, the big fountain), the prototype of the Trevi Fountain, built on the spot where one of the ancient Roman aequeducts entered the city.
+It’s also the site of the Fontanone (literally, the big fountain), the prototype of the Trevi Fountain, built in the early 1600s on the spot where one of the ancient Roman aequeducts entered the city.

 Then, we’ll stroll down to Trastevere, and follow its narrow, winding cobblestoned alleys to the oldest church dedicated to the Virgin Mary in Rome: Santa Maria in Trastevere, going back to the 4th century, and decorated with some dazzling medieval mosaics.